 We follow up our investigations with impact reports to see if services have improved, and hold services to account for changes they stated they would make.
 If Healthwatch Birmingham finds no improvement, we may escalate the issue to Healthwatch England and local regulators.
 We also monitor the changes to ensure people experience sustained improvements.

-This report details the actions taken to improve Birmingham City Council’s support for people with sight loss and visual impairment, following our earlier investigation into visual impairment rehabilitation services.
+This report details actions taken by Birmingham City Council (BCC) following our investigation into day opportunity services.

-This report details the actions taken by local health and social care services to tackle the issues revealed in our investigation into health inequalities in Birmingham’s Somali community.
+This report examines the actions taken by local services to tackle the crisis in access to NHS dentistry.